Every child and family are prepared for success as they enter kindergarten.

 Dr. Fyfe was a distinguished professor of early childhood education at Webster University since 1983.
 She is a recipient of the Missouri Early Childhood and Parent Education Distinguished Service Award given by the Missouri Department of Elementary and Secondary Education.
 She has been successful in bringing several multi-million dollar gifts and federal grants to Webster University, has been the Principal Investigator (PI) for two of those grants, and continues as PI for one of them.
 She continues to consult with several schools in China in regard to early childhood education and teacher preparation.

-Past President of the KAEChP Board; Serving on the Kirkwood Budget and Finance Committee; Kirkwood Park Board and Kirkwood Tax Increment Finance Commission; 9 years on the Kirkwood School District School Board; Several task forces for the Kirkwood School District; President of the Educare Early Childhood Foundation for 25 years; 13 years on the Missouri History Museum Board; Appointed to the St Louis County Finance and Master Plan Commission in 1995 by County Executive H.C.
+Wallace is currently a member of the Kirkwood City Council and is the Past President of the KAEChP Board.
+He has also served on the Kirkwood Budget and Finance Committee, Kirkwood Park Board and Kirkwood Tax Increment Finance Commission.
+Wallace served 9 years on the Kirkwood School District School Board and has been a member of several task forces for the Kirkwood School District.
+Other service and leadership positions include: President of the Educare Early Childhood Foundation for 25 years; 13 years on the Missouri History Museum Board; Appointed to the St Louis County Finance and Master Plan Commission in 1995 by County Executive H.C.
 Millford; served on the board of the Stages Theater Co.